Ecumenopolis: In popular culture

 Before the term had been created, the concept had been previously discussed.
 The American religious leader Thomas Lake Harris (1823–1906) mentioned city-planets in his verses, and science fiction author Isaac Asimov used the city-planet Trantor as the setting of some of his Foundation novels.

 In science fiction, the ecumenopolis has become a frequent topic and was popularized in 1999 by the fictional city planet Coruscant in the Star Wars franchise, which is the capital of the Galactic Republic (later Empire) and home to the Jedi Order.
-Other ecumenopolises feature in Star Wars media, including Hosnian Prime, Nar Shaddaa and Taris.
+Other ecumenopolises feature in Star Wars media, including Anoat, Nar Shaddaa and Taris.

-In Dune, the Harkonnens' home world of Giedi Prime is a heavily polluted ecumenopolis infamous for its gladiator arenas.
+In Dune, the Harkonnens' home world of Giedi Prime is a heavily polluted ecumenopolis.

+In Transformers, the alien world of Cybertron is often depicted as an ecumenopolis, possibly due to the mechanical nature of the planet and inhabitants.

-The concept is depicted in the video game Stellaris, where players are given the option of transforming planets into ecumenopolises, which provides a great deal of housing and space for industrial production through the construction of arcologies, at the cost of making the planet's natural resources inaccessible.
+The concept is depicted in video games like Stellaris, where players are given the option of transforming planets into ecumenopolises; and RimWorld with its glitterworlds, highly advanced planets that are juxtaposed against the planets of the rim on which the gameplay takes place.

-A central setting in the tabletop wargame Warhammer 40,000 is a portrayal of Earth in the far future, where it is described as having been transformed into a vast, Gothic-style ecumenopolis sometime during the 30th millennium AD after its establishment as the capital of an interstellar superpower known as the Imperium of Man.
-The ecumenopolis contains multiple continent-scale districts housing different branches of society and government, with the Imperial Palace alone taking up the entirety of the Himalayan Mountains.
-It is the focus of the "Siege of Terra" storyline of the wider Horus Heresy tie-in novel series.
+A central setting in the tabletop wargame Warhammer 40,000 is a portrayal of Earth in the far future, where it is described as having been transformed into a vast, Gothic-style ecumenopolis.
+The ecumenopolis contains multiple continent-scale districts housing different branches of society and government.
+It is the focus of the "Siege of Terra" storyline of the wider Horus Heresy novel series.

 In Magic: the Gathering, the plane of Ravnica is an ecumenopolis.

 DC Comics continuity features Darkseid's extra-dimensional home planet of Apokolips, often depicted as a hellish world covered entirely in industrial sprawl to feed Darkseid's brutal empire.

 The manga and film of Blame! by Tsutomu Nihei is set in a far future in which Earth has become the ruins of planet-covering city, which is suggested to be so large that it has consumed most of the Solar System as well, it may also be along the lines of a hollow-world or dyson shell.
 Some of his other works also take place in this same setting.